The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Data

 DESI is a multi-object spectrograph designed for ground-based wide-field surveys that operates on the Mayall 4-meter telescope at Kitt Peak National Observatory.
 The DESI spectroscopic survey has a large sky coverage footprint of $14,000 \, \rm deg^{2}$.
 The instruments consist of $5,000$ fibres and cover a wavelength range of $360 - 960 \,\rm nm$ with a resolution between $2,000$ and $5,500$ depending on the wavelength \citep{DESICollaboration2022}.
 The main operating purpose of the survey is to obtain spectra for $\sim 40$ million galaxies and quasars to probe the nature of dark energy \citep{DESICollaboration2016}.
 Nevertheless, the DESI Milky Way Survey (MWS) working group also publishes the data of millions of individual stars in our Galaxy.
 In March 2025, the DESI Data Release 1 \citep[DR1,][]{DESICollaboration2025}\footnote{DESI Public Data Release 1: \url{https://data.desi.lbl.gov/doc/releases/dr1/}} was made available and included a catalogue containing over $6$ million MW sources with radial velocities and stellar parameters \citep{Koposov2025}.
 In this work, we use the Blue Horizontal Branch (BHB) star catalogue\footnote{The DESI BHB catalogue: \url{https://data.desi.lbl.gov/doc/releases/dr1/vac/mws-bhb/}} concurrently released by the MWS working group as a part of DESI DR1.
 The MWS provides radial velocities to all its targets via the radial velocity and stellar parameter fitting code \texttt{RVSpecfit} \citep{Koposov2011, Koposov2019}.

-In DR1, there is a total of $10,695$ BHB targets, with the targeting procedure described in \citet{Cooper2023} and the precise distances to each BHB star is provided in \citet{Bystrom2025}.
-The public BHB catalogue has been cleaned to ensure that known substructures, contaminating stars \& unphysical stellar quantities are removed from the sample \citep[see,][sec.~2.4-2.6]{Bystrom2025}.
-We make a final further selection to keep only stars between $r_{\rm gal} \in [30 - 100] \, \rm kpc$ to produce a final sample of $853$ DESI BHB stars for our analysis.
+In DR1, there are a total of $10,695$ BHB targets, with the targeting procedure described in \citet{Cooper2023} and the precise distances to each BHB star is provided in \citet{Bystrom2025}.
+We use the public BHB DESI DR1 catalogue, which has already been cleaned to ensure that known substructures, contaminating stars \& unphysical stellar quantities have been removed from the sample \citep[see,][sec.~2.4-2.6]{Bystrom2025}.
+We use the \texttt{PRIMARY = True} flag to remove duplicate observations\footnote{Application of this flag exactly reproduces the BHB catalogue used in \citet{Bystrom2025}.}, and make a further selection to keep only stars between $r_{\rm gal} \in [30 - 100] \, \rm kpc$ to produce a final sample of $853$ DESI BHB stars for our analysis.
 In the upper left panel of Fig.~\ref{fig:1}, we show the on-sky distribution of these sources.
 Furthermore, in the lower panel of Fig.~\ref{fig:1} we show the number counts of sources as a function of Galactocentric distance, divided into the northern (pink) and southern (blue) DESI fields.
 The observed on-sky and distance density distribution of DESI sources is non-uniform/linear.
 Although these effects may be small, from a simulation perspective, properly forward modelling MW stellar haloes should account for these effects.
 This is because SBI methods are sensitive to systematic biases if observational selection effects are not exactly modelled in the same way for the simulations used for inference.